Keyfactor/ejbca-ce/lib/readme.txt

  commons-codec-1.3.jar
  commons-collections-3.2.jar
  commons-fileupload-1.0.jar
+ commons-io-1.3.2.jar
-are for example used by MyFaces.
+are for example used by MyFaces/FileUpload etc.

 commons-lang-2.4.jar is used throughout EJBCA.